Kenneth-Macharia/FastFoodFast/README.md

     3.A PostgreSQL database

-This branch contains the interactive front end UI pages.
+This branch contains the interactive front end UI.

 ## Author
 Kenneth Macharia